 The train type is specified on the ticket.
 D train (dongche) usually looks neat and tidy with two or three seats to the left and right of the aisle in economy class.
 Train seat can be reclined to lie down and get proper sleep.

 Most trains rarely make stops, but when they do you usually have just a few minutes to hop on or off the train.
 The most annoying thing is the total lack of space for oversized baggage.
 The upper shelves above the seats are quite similar to the ones within the aircraft, so if you travel with suitcases, try to get seats at the beginning or at the end of the railcar.

 Overnight trains, like K train (kuaisu lieche) or T express (tekuai) with the top and lower bunks will offer a chance to have some sleep while you go.
 Your ticket will be exchanged for a plastic credit card-sized card for the night.
 The K trains may consist of both comfortable and shabby cars.
 When you take an overnight train in China it is always a good idea to get your own soap and toilet paper as these amenities usually aren’t included in ticket price.

 China has a lot of regional carriers, including China Eastern, Air China, and Southwest Airlines.
 The flight schedule might cause tight connections, so it is advisable to book tickets in advance, especially during the Golden week, when the Chinese people making long-distance family visits.

 Beijing Airport Transfer Tips

 The distance between the airport and the downtown can be covered by Shuttle Bus, Express Train or taxi.
-The train is a great option as it takes around 30 minutes for passengers to travel between the airport terminals and Dongzhimen or Sanyuanqiao.
+A train is a great option as it takes around 30 minutes for passengers to travel between the airport terminals and Dongzhimen or Sanyuanqiao.
 Regular airport shuttle buses may take a bit longer to get you to downtown, so you can use intercity lines to reach Tianjin or Qinhuangdao.
 The trains run from 6 am to 11 pm.
 A taxi ride is around 100 CNY.